Skip to content

 And then define it as the mock response with the following example invocation:

-rad commits.rsl --MOCK-RESPONSE "api.github.*:commits.json"
+rad commits.rl --mock-response "api.github.*:commits.json"

-Before executing the HTTP request, rad checks for defined mock responses and if there's a regex match against the URL, it will short circuit, avoiding the HTTP request, and simply returning the contents of the mocked response.
+Before executing the HTTP request, Rad checks for defined mock responses and if there's a regex match against the URL, it will short circuit, avoiding the HTTP request, and simply returning the contents of the mocked response.

 Match all URLs with .*